Procellariidae: Colonies

 The procellariids are colonial, nesting for the most part on islands.
 These colonies vary in size from over a million birds to just a few pairs, and can be densely concentrated or widely spaced.
 At one extreme the greater shearwater nests in concentrations of one pair per square metre in three colonies of more than one million pairs, whereas the giant petrels nest in clumped but widely spaced territories that barely qualify as colonial.
 Colonies are usually located near the coast, but some species nest far inland and even at high altitudes.
-Hutton's shearwater (Puffinus huttoni) breeds in burrows on the sea-facing mountainside of the Kaikōura Ranges on South Island, New Zealand.
+Hutton's shearwater (Puffinus huttoni) breeds in burrows on the sea-facing mountainside of the Kaikoura Ranges on South Island, New Zealand.
 The colonies are 1200–1800 m above sea level at a distance of 12–18 km from the coast.
 Other exceptions are Barau's petrel (Pterodroma baraui) that breeds at 2700 m on the island of Réunion in the Indian Ocean, and the snow petrel (Pagodroma nivea) that breeds in Antarctica on mountain ledges up to 400 km from the open sea.

 Most seabirds are colonial, and the reasons for colonial behaviour are assumed to be similar, if incompletely understood by scientists.
 Procellariids for the most part have weak legs and are unable to easily take off, making them highly vulnerable to mammalian predators.
 Most procellariid colonies are located on islands that have historically been free of mammals; for this reason some species cannot help but be colonial as they are limited to a few locations to breed.
 Even species that breed on continental Antarctica, such as the Antarctic petrel, are forced by habitat preference (snow-free north-facing rock) to breed in just a few locations.